shadyamr/cpp-progress/README.md

 # cpp-progress
 I have not coded in C++ for a while and I came back to it recently because of my college.
-So I decided to make a simple console app where I can practice and share what do we learn in the college basically.
+So I decided to make a simple console app where I can practice and share what we learn in college basically.
 Due to having a previous experience in C++, the code is well organized and clean without any errors.
 Anyone is free to use this code to learn more about C++.

 #### Features in the console application:
 * BMI Calculator (calculates your BMI using weight and height)